Ad Blocker Detected

 These cytoplasmic signaling proteins contain Src Homology-2 (SH2) or phosphotyrosine binding domains (PTB) that recognize the phosphotyrosine residues of the tyrosine kinase domains of the RTKs.
 These proteins have an intrinsic catalytic activity and their example includes Src or PLCγ.
 These proteins may also serve as adapter proteins to recruit other downstream signaling proteins such as Grb2 linked to the mitogen-activated protein kinase (MAPK) activation pathway.

 Proteins that are recruited to phosphotyrosine residue of the tyrosine kinase domain by their SH2 domains are adaptor proteins while proteins that are directly recruited to the phosphotyrosine residue of the tyrosine kinase domain or to the adaptor proteins attached to the tyrosine kinase domain are anchoring proteins.
-Once adaptor proteins and anchoring proteins form a signaling cascade with activated tyrosine kinase domain of the RTKs, they activate different intracellular enzymes leading to specific cellular process activation.
+Once adaptor proteins and anchoring proteins form a signaling cascade with the activated tyrosine kinase domain of the RTKs, they activate different intracellular enzymes leading to specific cellular process activation.

 The main downstream signaling pathway of the RTK includes MAPK, PI3K, Src, and some other signaling pathways that involve the PLCγ, JAK/STAT signaling pathways.
 The MAPK signaling pathway plays an important role in the various cellular processes such as cell proliferation, cell death, cell differentiation, migration, and angiogenesis.